 Applicants issued immigrant visas overseas must pay a $220.00 USCIS Immigrant Fee before traveling to the United States.
-Only prospective adoptive parents whose child(ren) is/are entering the United States under either the Orphan or Hague Process, Iraqi and Afghan special immigrants who were employed by the U.S. government, returning residents, and those issued K visas are exempt from the new fee.
-The below USCIS website has more details on the new fee, including contact information for USCIS, if there are further questions: www.uscis.gov/file-online/uscis-immigrant-fee.
+Only prospective adoptive parents whose child(ren) is/are entering the United States under either the Orphan or Hague Process, Iraqi and Afghan special immigrants who were employed by the U.S. government, returning residents, and those issued K visas are exempt from the fee.
+The below USCIS website has more details on the immigrant fee, including contact information for USCIS, if there are further questions: www.uscis.gov/file-online/uscis-immigrant-fee.

 Please check the current information handout on USCIS Immigrant Fee (PDF).